-Join Dr. Jerry Dunifer, Emeritus Professor of Physics and Astronomy, for an interactive journey (Zoom video conference) to the geographic South Pole.
-See breathtaking photographs from his trip to Antarctica and learn about fascinating telescopes.
-Attendence is limited, so please RSVP!
+Join us on August 5th for the next installment of Journeys with Jerry!
+Join Dr. Jerry Dunifer, Emeritus Professor of Physics and Astronomy, for an interactive journey (Zoom video conference) to the islands of Bora Bora and the Galapagos.

 The WSU Planetarium is an astronomical education resource for Wayne State University students and the larger Detroit community.
 In addition to hosting shows for WSU astronomy and physics courses we offer: